-When doctors in the Bristol Royal Infirmary Hospital in Bristol, England found that patients were reluctant to talk about the shape and nature of their stools, they devised a handy chart called the Bristol Stool Form Scale.
-This self-diagnostic chart, which helps patients discuss their bowel habits without becoming embarrassed, is now being used all over the world as a measuring tool to bowel and digestive health.
+When doctors at the Bristol Royal Infirmary Hospital in Bristol, England found that patients were reluctant to talk about the shape and nature of their stools, they devised a handy chart called the Bristol Stool Form Scale.
+This self-diagnostic chart helps patients discuss their bowel habits without becoming embarrassed.
+It is now being used all over the world as a measuring tool for bowel and digestive health.

-The form of the stool depends on how long it spends in the colon, and there are seven types to consider.
+The form of your stool depends on how long it spends in the colon.
+So, identifying which type of poop you have can give you an inside glimpse into your overall health.
+There are seven types of stools to consider:

-Type two stools are shaped like a sausage but still have visible lumps.
+These stools are shaped like sausages but still have visible lumps.
 They are somewhat difficult to pass.

-These stools are also sausage-shaped and better formed than type 2, but with visible cracks.
+These stools are also sausage-shaped and better formed than type two, but with visible cracks.